Defining Alcoholism

 Health Tests

-The Liver Function Test (LFT) is a health test which can show deranged attributes such as Bilirubin levels, or high blood levels of the enzyme Gamma Glutamyl Transferase which can indicate damaged bile duct consistent with alcoholism.
+The Liver Function Test (LFT) is a health test which can show deranged attributes such as Bilirubin levels, or high blood levels of the enzyme Gamma Glutamyl Transferase which can indicate damaged bile ducts related to alcohol misuse.

 Reasons People Drink